Contents hide

 Structure: wish + object (noun/pronoun) + to be + past participle (in passive voice)

 Examples: I wish him to be invited to the party.
-(This means I desire that he is invited to the party, indicating a desire for him to receive an invitation.)
+(This means I desire that he be invited to the party, indicating a desire for him to receive an invitation.)

 She wants the issue to be resolved soon.
-(This means She desires that the issue is resolved soon, expressing her wish for the issue to be resolved.)
+(This means She desires that the issue be resolved soon, expressing her wish for the issue to be resolved.)

 In this construction, wish is followed by an object (noun or pronoun) in the objective case and the past participle of the verb.
 This form is used to express regrets about a past action or state that cannot be changed.